Here for our final news roundup and information overload.

 I mean, Fonnie Willis might have won this battle by not being disqualified, but make no mistake about it.

-She has lost the the war.
+She has lost the war.

-Sean, this there's a well let me let me stop you.
+Well, let me stop you.

-Let me come up with a hypothetical and you could shove it back in my face if you want.
+Let me come up with a hypothetical, and you could shove it back in my face if you want.

-Uh let's assume you have a judge in that case.
+Let's assume you have a judge in that case.

 I know Fulton County well, and the judge, for example, does not allow any discussion about Fonnie Willis' issues.

-And I don't know what's worse, that they may have a jury of people that don't even know about it, which tells me that they're completely uninformed about any issue of our of our time.
+Now, that could be problematic, and I don't know what's worse that they may have a jury of people that don't even know about it, which tells me that they're completely uninformed about any issue of our time or that they do know about it and don't care.

-So anyway, take it from there.
+So, anyway, take it from there.

-Yeah, that's a that's a good point.
+Yeah, that's a good point.

 I think you know that.

-Because there's a state Senate inquiry going on in Georgia, and there was testimony about a week or week and a half ago that they now have uh precise data evidence, a tracking evidence that Wade was over at Fonnie Willis's condo thirty times prior to him being hired on this case and that he was there from one AM all the way up till six A.M.
-Why is that important?
+Because there's a state Senate inquiry going on in Georgia, and there was testimony about a week or a week and a half ago that they now have precise data evidence, tracking evidence, that Wade was over at Fonnie Willis's condo 30 times prior to him being hired on this case and that he was there from 1 a.m. all the way till 6 a.m.

 That's important because it's a potential perjury charge.

-So I I would not be surprised if both of them get charged with perjury before this case ever gets to trial.
+So I would not be surprised if both of them get charged with perjury before this case ever gets to trial.

 So there's a very good chance that both of them could be charged with a crime that will then take them off this case.

-Yeah, let's get your take, Mike Howe.
+Yeah, let's get your take, Mike.

-What you're seeing right now across the board is at the foot soldier level, which is Fonny or Letitia James or any of these Secretary of State, there is no theory that is too outrageous, no conduct which is too abnormal that they will not tolerate because this is the meal ticket for the next generation of leaders of the Democratic Party.
+What you're seeing right now across the board is at the foot soldier level, which is Fonnie or Letitia James or any of these Secretary of State, there is no theory that is too outrageous, no conduct which is too abnormal that they will not tolerate because this is the meal ticket for the next generation of leaders of the Democratic Party.

 This is how the name ID gets up, the donations flow in.

-You cannot do anything outrageous enough to satisfy the base if it's in the vein of going against President Trump, and this is the coordination that's happening.
+You cannot do anything outrageous enough to satisfy debates if it's in the vein of going against President Trump.

 We've uncovered evidence of this.

-This is how you go there, you get your rewards, you get your recognition.
+This is how you go there.

-Uh let me ask both of you, and maybe Mike, I'll start with you.
+Let me ask both of you, and maybe Mike, I'll start with you.

-Uh if you were representing Donald Trump, what would be the next move on your part to get her removed?
+If you were representing Donald Trump, what would be the next move on your part to get her removed?

 The judge, as you noted, tried splitting the baby and did a lot of damage.

-I think looking at this case, however it proceeds down in Fulton County, uh, there's holes all over this, whether it comes to, you know, how the jury's going to perceive this and then other issues that can be reserved on appeal.
+I think looking at this case, however it proceeds down in Fulton County, there's holes all over this, whether it comes to, you know, how the jury's going to perceive this and then other issues that can be reserved on appeal.

 They're trying to do something that hasn't been done in 250 years of this country's history.

-And then two, there's going to be another bite of the apple.
+And then, two, there's going to be another bite of the apple.

 But this is the difficulty.